virtual-labs/exp-hopfield-models-iiith/experiment/experiment-name.md

-## Hopfield models for solution to optimization problems
+## Hopfield Models for Solution to Optimization Problems